 Paris ISD schools with identified migrant students participate in the program.

 Title II, Part A funds provide supplemental funding to improve student achievement by elevating teacher and principal quality through recruitment, hiring, and retention strategies to improve teacher and principal quality and to increase the number of highly qualified teachers in the classroom as well as highly qualified principals and assistant principals in schools.
 The program uses scientifically based professional development interventions and holds districts and schools accountable for improvements in student academic performance.
-Funds may also be used for class-size reduction.

 All Paris ISD campuses participate in the Title II, Part A Program.